Andre Drummond: Early life

 Born in Mount Vernon, New York, in 1993 to Jamaican parents, Drummond moved to Middletown, Connecticut, as a 7-year-old with his mother and sister, then went to Woodrow Wilson Middle School before starting high school at Capital Preparatory Magnet School in Hartford.
 During his freshman year, he averaged 12.7 points, 11.9 rebounds and 6.5 blocks per game.
 He improved during his sophomore year at Capital Prep, averaging 20.2 points, 16.6 rebounds, 7.2 blocks and 4.5 steals per game.
 After two years at Capital Preparatory Magnet School, he transferred to St. Thomas More in Oakdale, where he reclassified and repeated his sophomore year as he recovered from a stress fracture in his foot.
 At St. Thomas More, Drummond was one of the most dominating centers in high school basketball.
-He spent two years at St. Thomas More and led the team to the national prep championship in 2011.
+He spent two years at St. Thomas More and led the team to the national prep championship in 2011, alongside future NBA player Damion Lee.
 He graduated in the spring that year.

 Drummond was rated as the No. 1 player in the class of 2011 by ESPN and NBADraft.net, while being ranked No. 2 player by Rivals.com and Scout.com.
 In the summer of 2010, Drummond was a member of the gold medal-winning United States team at the 2010 FIBA Under-17 World Championship.
 He helped lead team USA to a 111–80 victory over Poland in the gold medal game.

 College career

 Drummond initially declared he would spend a postgraduate year at Wilbraham & Monson Academy in 2011–12.
 Two weeks later on August 26, 2011, he announced via Twitter that instead he intended to reclassify again and attend the University of Connecticut.
 According to ESPN, the decision "created a media frenzy due to the sheer surprise."
 Drummond had also been considering attending Kentucky, Louisville, Georgetown, or West Virginia.

 Drummond appeared in 34 games as a freshman at UConn, starting 30 times.
 He averaged 28.4 minutes of playing time per game, during which he scored 10.0 points and grabbed 7.6 rebounds.
 He led the team in rebounds per game, blocks per game (2.7) and field goal percentage (.538).
-He scored 20+ points in 2 games during the season, including a 24-point performance against Holy Cross, in which he shot 11-of-12 from the field.
-Drummond's collegiate career ended in the first round of the NCAA Tournament, as the ninth-seeded Huskies fell to eight-seed Iowa State.
+He scored 20-plus points in two games during the season, including a 24-point performance against Holy Cross, in which he shot 11-of-12 from the field.
+Drummond's collegiate career ended in the first round of the NCAA tournament, as the ninth-seeded Huskies fell to eighth-seeded Iowa State.
 The freshman center scored two points before fouling out in 26 minutes.
 A month later, Drummond announced his decision to enter the 2012 NBA draft.